-In a medium mixing bowl, combine mayonnaise, vegetable oil, cider vinegar, fine sea salt, poultry seasoning, ground black pepper, garlic powder and paprika.
+- In a medium mixing bowl, combine mayonnaise, vegetable oil, cider vinegar, fine sea salt, poultry seasoning, ground black pepper, garlic powder and paprika.
 Whisk until smooth.

-Pierce chicken with a fork several times to allow marinade to really sink in.
+- Pierce chicken with a fork several times to allow marinade to really sink in.

-Heat grill to medium-high heat.
+- Heat grill to medium-high heat.
 You can use either gas or charcoal, however make sure you have a long burning charcoal if you go that direction.
 Place chicken on the grill on indirect heat.

-Reserve marinade and continue to using, basting the chicken throughout the cooking process.
+- Use reserved marinade, basting the chicken throughout the cooking process.
 Cook over indirect heat for 35 minutes, turning and basting.

-At 35 minutes, transfer to direct heat to get a crispy and good char marks.
+- At 35 minutes, transfer to direct heat to get a crispy and good char marks.
 At this time, stop basting.
 If you are using different cuts of chicken, please adjust accordingly.

-Remove from the grill and allow to rest for 5-10 minutes before serving.
+- Remove from the grill and allow to rest for 5-10 minutes before serving.
 Discard any unused marinade.